Raymond Firth: Personal life

-Firth married Rosemary Firth (née Upcott) in 1936; they had one son, Hugh, who was born in 1946.
+Firth married Rosemary Firth (née Upcott) in 1936; they had one child, a son, Hugh, who was born in 1946.
 Rosemary died in 2001.
 Firth was raised a Methodist then later became a humanist and an atheist, a decision influenced by his anthropological studies.
 He was one of the signatories of the Humanist Manifesto.
 The Firths bought a cottage in the West Dorset village of Thorncombe in 1937; it was the family's second home until Raymond's death in 2002.
+The Firths' ashes were interred on 7 June 2002 at Thorncombe parish church.

+In 2023 the Firths' son Hugh co-authored a book with Loulou Brown, daughter of anthropologist Edmund Leach, which explored the careers of primarily Rosemary, but also those of Raymond and Leach; it also revealed the romantic relationships between Rosemary and the two men.